SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/modules/text-shortcut-script-generation/petrichor-script.md

 ---
 ## Shortcut list token

-This token defines the text shortcuts to be generated.
+This token contains definitions for the text shortcuts to be generated.

-Shortcuts are defined via subtokens within this token's body.

 ???+ important "Restrictions"